 We believe that actively managed funds (equity or fixed income) must meet the following mandate(s) in order to be selected over an index:

-- Funds held in portfolio, must add statistically significant alpha versus their respective index*
+- Funds held in a portfolio must add statistically significant alpha versus their respective index*

-- Funds held in portfolio, must be accretive to risk adjusted returns (i.e., Sharpe Ratio)
+- Funds held in a portfolio must be accretive to risk-adjusted returns (i.e., Sharpe Ratio)

-In breaking down equity and fixed income markets by themselves, we find that they are very different in their structure, policies and participants.
-Thus, keen understanding of the subtle nuances is paramount to understanding why the opportunity for outperformance may or may not exist.
+Equity and fixed income markets are very different in their structure, policies, and participants.
+Therefore, a complete understanding of the subtle nuances is paramount to understanding why the opportunity for outperformance may or may not exist.

-Given our belief, we typically look to access market beta for equities as cheaply and efficiently as possible through use of large, liquid, low cost index ETF’s.
-This passive, low cost, approach to indexing equities ensures that we will participate in market returns but reduces the risk of underperforming on a net basis due to fee drag.
+Given our belief, we typically look to access market beta for equities as cheaply and efficiently as possible through the use of large, liquid, low-cost index ETFs.
+This passive, low-cost approach to indexing equities ensures that we will participate in market returns but reduces the risk of underperforming on a net basis due to fee drag.

 Fixed Income Markets

-When it comes to fixed income, we believe bond markets are different than equities and actively managed fixed income funds offer more opportunities to outperform based on the following considerations (including, but not limited to):
+We believe actively managed fixed-income funds offer more opportunities to outperform based on the following considerations (including, but not limited to):

-- Bond market(s) are dynamic in that thousands of issuers constantly issue new bonds, which provides ample supply of both primary and secondary issues of
+- The bond market(s) are dynamic in that thousands of issuers constantly issue new bonds, which provides ample supply of both primary and secondary issues of

 - Bonds are generally held to maturity and therefore trade infrequently